 Pocket Rocket, Big Spud and Little Spud were already sitting at the table eating their breakfast.
 I sat down and poured myself a bowl of cornflakes, yawning.

 “OK, now we’re all here, let’s take a register,” announced Mum, cheerily.
 Big Spud and Little Spud giggled, finding it fun to be playing schools.
 Pocket Rocket and I just looked at each other with raised eyebrows.
 Mum was so embarrassing.
 If she thought I was going to play along, she had another thing coming.
-It might have been slightly amusing for the first few days, but how Big Spud and Little Spud still found it this funny was beyond me.
+It might have been slightly amusing for the first few days, but how Big Spud and Little Spud still found it funny was beyond me.

 “Can we do this later, Mum?”
 I interrupted.
 “I thought I’d go to see Tommy this morning.”
-Mum may have had plans for me to do school work today, but my ideal plans were somewhat different and mainly involved sitting in Tommy’s tree house with him all day.
+Mum may have had plans for me to do school work today, but my ideal plans were somewhat different and mainly involved sitting in Tommy’s awesome tree house with him all day.
 I was far too bored of staying at home every day.

 Mum looked at me with an apologetic smile.
 “We have spoken about this Ben.
 You’re not going to be able to see Tommy for a little while.
 I’m really sorry.”